Governing and Auditing CI/CD in Regulated Environments

 Organizations typically fall into one of four audit maturity stages:

 Regulated environments should operate at Level 3 or Level 4.
+For a structured self-assessment, see the DevSecOps Maturity Assessment Framework.

 Common Audit Red Flags